Non-Asymptotic Analysis of (Sticky) Track-and-Stop: Conclusion

 \section{Conclusion}

-This work provided the first finite-confidence characterization of the performance of Track-and-Stop and Sticky Track-and-Stop, two general algorithms that are able to solve optimally a large spectrum of pure exploration problems.
-Our results (\Cref{theo:proj-tas-finite-confidence} and \Cref{theo:stas-finite-confidence}), have simple and natural proofs and they both recover the asymptotic optimality whenever $\delta$ goes to $0$.
+This work provided the first finite-confidence characterization of the performance of Track-and-Stop and Sticky Track-and-Stop, two general algorithms that are able to solve optimally a large spectrum of pure exploration settings.
+Overall, we solve two open problems in the literature.
+First, \Cref{theo:proj-tas-finite-confidence} sheds light on the finite-confidence guarantees of \tas, thus providing theoretical support on why the algorithm usually enjoys good performance in practice.
+Secondly, \Cref{theo:stas-finite-confidence} provides the first finite-confidence guarantees for the general multiple-answer setting.
+To conclude, we note that our results (\Cref{theo:proj-tas-finite-confidence} and \Cref{theo:stas-finite-confidence}) have simple and natural proofs, and they both recover the asymptotic optimality whenever $\delta$ goes to $0$.

 Several questions remain open.
 For instance, is it possible to improve the finite-confidence analysis of Sticky Track-and-Stop by removing the presence of the problem constant $T_{\bm\mu}$?
 We conjecture that this would require to slightly modify the sampling rule.
-Indeed, by selecting answers $i_t$ more strategically than using any total order over $\Ical$ (\eg using optimism) might lead to stronger finite-confidence results and, eventually, more competitive performance.
+Indeed, by selecting answers $i_t$ more strategically than using any total order over $\Ical$ might lead to stronger finite-confidence results and, eventually, more competitive performance.
 Furthermore, there remains a gap between lower and upper bounds in the finite-confidence regime \citep{degenne2019non,wang2021fast,barrier2022non,jourdan2023non,jourdan2023varepsilon}.
-Future work should focus on developing a complete characterization of the finite-confidence regime and closing this gap.
+Future work should focus on analyzing in greater details the finite-confidence regime of general pure exploration problems.
+Here, one could draw inspiration from the works of \cite{simchowitz2017simulator,al2022complexity,poiani2024best}, where the authors shed some light on the challenges in developing lower bounds and algorithms that enjoy tight dependencies not only in $\log(1/\delta)$, but also in other parameters of the instance (\eg $K$).
+Finally, \citet{poiani2025pure} recently extended \tas and \stas to problems where the set of correct answers is possibly infinite.
+However, their algorithm only attains asymptotic optimality, and our analysis cannot be straightforwardly extended to this setting.
+Future works, should focus on closing this gap.
+Here, it is relevant to mention the recent work of \citet{osogami2025optimal}, where the authors proposed an algorithm that enjoys finite confidence guarantees in a specific infinite answer problem, \ie that of estimating, up to an accuracy $\epsilon$, the value of the optimal arm.